DailyEndorphin Basic Concepts

 You can create your FREE personal DailyEndorphin account with just an email and unique password.
 You will be asked to provide additional optional information, such as height, weight, gender, etc. This is of course optional, but it will allow Daily Endorphin to calculate your personal health and fitness metrics.

 From the “My Log” area in your user dashboard, select your exercises from the drop down box at the top.
 From there, you can select or revise the exercises that you do on a regular basis.
+Any entries you make to existing ones will overwrite the previous entry entirely.

 Click on the small calendar icon above the “My Log” area.
 Then click the desired date, and enter your data.
 To log up to 7 prior days at once, you may also utilize the “Week Log” in the top right-hand corner of your “My Log” as well.